-After successfully building a PC, people often overlook or underestimate the value of placing the PC in the right place or on the right surface.
-Questions like where should you put your PC, what should I put under my PC, or whether carpet is good for your PC or not are all important questions for your PC’s optimal performance and lifespan longevity.
+After successfully building a PC, people often need to pay more attention to the value of placing the PC in the right place or on a suitable surface.
+Questions like where should you put your PC?
+What should I put under your PC, or whether the carpet suits your PC, are all essential questions for your PC’s optimal performance and longevity.

-In short though, your PC should be placed on a flat anti-static surface and should always be slightly elevated.
-Carpets should be absolutely avoided.
-Essentially, the surface should provide adequate airflow, should not contribute to dust build up and should be static free.
+In short, your PC should be placed on a flat anti-static surface and consistently slightly elevated.
+Carpets should be avoided.
+The surface should provide adequate airflow, not contribute to dust build-up, and be static-free.

-In the following text I will cover the aspects of the recommended surface for your PC as well as answer some very important questions regarding your PC’s placement.
+I’ll be sure to cover the aspects of the recommended surface for your PC and answer some of your PC’s placement.

 So What Should I Put Under My PC?

-As mentioned earlier, any static free and dust free flat surface should be good for your PC.
-However, in order to thoroughly understand the recommended surface for putting your PC on, I recommend going over the following points:
+As mentioned, any static, dust-free flat surface should suit your PC.
+However, to thoroughly understand the recommended surface for putting your PC on, I recommend going over the following points:

 1. Solid Flat Surface

-For starters, any thing that you put under your PC should be flat, solid and sturdy.
+For starters, anything you put under your PC should be flat, solid, and sturdy.
 This is a given.

-A bumpy or a flimsy surface all increase the chance of restricted airflow or your PC tower flipping over.
+A bumpy or flimsy surface increases the chance of restricted airflow or your PC tower flipping over.

-This brings us to the next and perhaps the most important point.
+This brings us to the next and perhaps the most crucial point.
 Often PC builders overlook the fact that carpets are HORRIBLE for placing your PC on.
-Hence, you should absolutely avoid putting carpet under your PC.
+So, you shouldn’t put carpet under your PC.

-This is especially true if the strands of the carpet are tall and thick.
+This is especially true if the carpet strands are tall and thick.

-Carpets are basically notorious for restricting the airflow PARTICULARLY for PC Towers that have the PSU located on the bottom.
+Carpets are notorious for restricting the airflow PARTICULARLY for PC Towers with the PSU on the bottom.

-Dust build up can further restrict the airflow, and can also reduce the lifespan of your PC.
-In addition to that, dust can increase the chances of static damage to your PC parts.
+Dust build-up can further restrict the airflow and reduce your PC’s lifespan.
+In addition, dust can increase the chances of static damage to your PC parts.

-And of course, you will need to regularly clean your PC which can be hassle.
+And, of course, you will need to clean your PC, which can be a hassle regularly.

-3. Wood, Tiles, Marble, Static Free Mats are All Good Surfaces
+3. Wood, Tiles, Marble, and Static Free Mats are All Good Surfaces

-Any static free and hard surface should be good for putting under your PC.
+Any static-free and hard surface should be suitable for putting under your PC.

 Some of the recommended surfaces include: